acm-mu/acmweb/assets/2017/7/writeup.md

 ## Writing Your Solution

 Enter your solution in the body of this method in the given code skeleton.
+You can download the skeletons here([java](/download/java/s7), [python](/download/python/s7)).

 ### Method Signature